Transaction vs Statement Pooling Tradeoffs

 Connection acquisition timing defines the operational boundary of your database tier.
 In transaction mode, the pool checks out a connection at BEGIN TRANSACTION.
 It holds that connection until COMMIT or ROLLBACK executes.
 Statement mode acquires a connection per query execution.
 It releases the connection immediately upon result set delivery.

 This distinction dictates session persistence.
 Transaction pooling retains session variables, temporary tables, and prepared statement caches across multiple queries.
 Statement pooling forces re-initialization of session state for every execution.
 This increases CPU overhead but drastically reduces idle connection counts.
+Prepared statements are the most fragile artifact here: Prepared Statement Caching Under Transaction Pooling details exactly when a cached plan is reused versus silently re-parsed when the underlying connection rotates.

 Network overhead scales differently under each model.
 Transaction pooling minimizes TCP handshakes and TLS renegotiations for complex workflows.
 Statement pooling increases network round-trips but prevents connection hoarding during burst traffic.
 Proper sizing requires aligning pool limits with your application’s concurrency ceiling.